 claims-blocks.json is used to configure the claims blocks for your product module.
 Nearly all products will require claims blocks, as this is a requirement for enabling the claims workflow on Root.
 See the claims blocks overview guide for more details on how claims blocks fit into the claims workflow and how to configure them.

 embed-config.json is used to configure the Embed flow for your product module.
-This is an optional feature for adding a white-labelled, self-service onboarding flow to your existing digital customer journey.
+This is an optional feature for adding a white-labelled, self-service onboarding flow and policy management solution to your existing digital customer journey.
 See the Embed guide for details on how to configure and implement Embed.

 This folder is used for testing policy documents PDFs generated from HTML templates.
 Read more about using the